gotmax23/ansible-role-zoom/README.md

 # - `absent` ensures that Zoom is not installed.
 zoom_state: present

-# Whether to check Zoom's rpm key fingerprint
+# This option dictats whether to check zoom's rpm key fingerprint
 zoom_check_rpm_key: true

 # This variable dictates where this role will download the Zoom pacman pkg archive.
-# This only applies on Archlinux machines.
+# This only applies to Archlinux.
 zoom_pacman_pkg_download_dir: /opt

 ```